trihatmaja/Azan-Schedule/README.md

 ### Next
 1. Insert the azan file azan.ogg
+2. file.txt will generated automatically
-2. Generate cron job based on the time generated to execute azan file.
+3. Generate cron job file based on the time generated to execute azan file.
+But the user should install the cron job file by himself